sower-proxy/sower/README.md

 The sower is a cross-platform transparent proxy tool base on DNS solution.

-If you wanna enjoy the sower, you need to deploy sower in both server and client side.
+If you wanna enjoy the sower, you need to deploy sower on both server and client side.

-In client side, sower listening UDP `53` and TCP `80`/`443` ports, so that you need run it with privileged.
+On client side, sower listening UDP `53` and TCP `80`/`443` ports, so that you need run it with privileged.

-In server side, sower needs no privileged.
-It just listening to a port (default `5533`), parse and relay the request to target server.
+On server side, it just listening to a port (default `5533`), parse and relay the request to target server.

 Sower also provides an http(s) proxy, which listens to port `8080` by default.
 You can turn it off or use another port at any time.